anykey111/xeh/README.md

     ;
 ```

-Local variable is a variable that available only inside the word definition, initial variable is taken from the stack.
+Local variable is a variable that available only inside the word definition, initial value is taken from the stack.
+Local variable is read-only.

 ```
     # locals